Breaking New Ground: Alberta’s First Women Geoscientists

 Dr. Helen Belyea, OC, P.Geol.—Exceptional in Many Ways

 In 1950, the survey opened a field office in Calgary.
-Dr. Belyea and a male co-worker were sent west to help monitor new oilfield discoveries.
+Dr. Belyea and a co-worker, who was a man, were sent west to help monitor new oilfield discoveries.

 She became the first woman employed by the survey to work in the field alongside men, gathering samples, studying rocks, and mapping the Earth’s surface and sub-surface, “from the tops of mountains to the bottoms of oil wells.”